nap001/SC2002-Group-Project-HDB-BTO/README.md

 Clear and user-friendly display of data such as project listings, application statuses, and user info using console tables.

 💾 Data Persistence
-All changes (projects, applications, user credentials, bookings) are automatically saved back to CSV files to preserve data across sessions.
+All changes (projects, applications, user credentials, bookings) are automatically saved back to serializable files to preserve data across sessions.

 ### 👨‍💻 Authors
 ####  Satitmannaitham Napatr